ESG Questionnaire Response - Ninety One

 Ultimately, the committee endeavours to drive a cohesive response to our sustainability priorities, set by the executive leadership by Ninety One.

-The Committee is chaired by the Chief Sustainability Officer and is comprised of senior leaders from the business, including Ninety One鈥檚 CEO, Co-Chief Investment Officers, Chief Commercial Officer, Head of Risk & Performance, and Sustainability Director.
-Investment team heads are required to report to this committee on a regular basis.
-They meet quarterly to review progress and activities in relation to:
+The Committee is chaired by the Chief Sustainability Officer and is comprised of senior leaders representing core areas of the business, including Ninety One鈥檚 CEO, Head of Investment Risk & Performance, Chief-Investment Officers and Managing Director of Client Group.
+They meet quarterly to review progress and activities in relation to strategy, risks and opportunities, and to review disclosures.

 The forum bears the responsibility for reviewing and guiding the organisation around the sustainability standards for new and existing portfolios.
 It has no formal powers but plays a critical role in its advice and guidance to other formal groups and committees including the SRB, the Sustainability Committee and Global Product Committee.
 The forum and its members serve as a central point of excellence and insight when it comes to sustainability strategies and what constitutes a sustainable investment.